JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Consideration_some_criticisms_Urantia_Book.md

 ### 14. Criticism: As regards science, this book is dated.
 It presents a very good picture of the way we looked at the cosmos many years ago.

 On the whole, I think this is a valid criticism of _The Urantia Book_.
-Let me read from _The Urantia Book_, [101:4.1](/en/The_Urantia_Book/101#p4_1).
-"Because your world is generally ignorant of origins, even of physical origins, it has appeared to be wise from time to time to provide instruction in cosmology.
+Let me read from _The Urantia Book_, [101:4.1-2](/en/The_Urantia_Book/101#p4_1).

+> "Because your world is generally ignorant of origins, even of physical origins, it has appeared to be wise from time to time to provide instruction in cosmology.
 And always has this made trouble for the future.
 The laws of revelation hamper us greatly by their proscription of the impartation of unearned or premature knowledge.
 Any cosmology presented as a part of revealed religion is destined to be outgrown in a very short time.
-Accordingly, future students of such a revelation are tempted to discard any element of genuine religious truth it may contain because they discover errors on the face of the associated cosmologies therein presented.
+Accordingly, future students of such a revelation are tempted to discard any element of genuine religious truth it may contain because they discover errors on the face of the associated cosmologies therein presented."
+>

-"Mankind should understand that we who participate in the revelation of truth are very rigorously limited by the instructions of our superiors.
+> "Mankind should understand that we who participate in the revelation of truth are very rigorously limited by the instructions of our superiors.
 We are not at liberty to anticipate the scientific discoveries of a thousand years.
 Revelators must act in accordance with the instructions which form a part of the revelation mandate.
 We see no way of overcoming this difficulty, either now or at any future time.
 We full well know that, while the historic facts and religious truths of this series of revelatory presentations will stand on the records of the ages to come, within a few short years, many of our statements regarding the physical sciences will stand in need of revision in consequence of additional scientific developments and new discoveries.
 These new developments we even now foresee, but we are forbidden to include such humanly undiscovered facts in the revelatory records.
 Let it be made clear that revelations are not necessarily inspired.
 The cosmology of these revelations is not inspired.
 It is limited by our permission for the coordination and sorting of present-day knowledge.
 While divine or spiritual insight is a gift, human wisdom must evolve."

 The science of the Urantia Papers bears the closing date of A.D.
 1934.
 Even if it is now regarded as ten years out of date, it was 15 or 20 years ahead of the times when first presented to us.
 But even now, the fact of the ultimaton has not yet been discovered, even though there have been several hints along this line in the scientific papers of the last few years.